Skip to content

 Backend Priority:

-1. msiinfo (from msitools package, must be installed separately)
+• Linux/macOS: msiinfo (from the msitools package, must be installed separately)

 Installation Requirements:

-• No additional packages required (PowerShell is always available)
+• Windows: No additional packages required (PowerShell is always available).

 Example